nodejs/node/doc/api/http.md

 * Sending a 'Connection: keep-alive' will notify Node.js that the connection to the server should be persisted until the next request.

-* Sending a 'Content-length' header will disable the default chunked encoding.
+* Sending a 'Content-Length' header will disable the default chunked encoding.

 * Sending an 'Expect' header will immediately send the request headers.
   Usually, when sending 'Expect: 100-continue', you should both set a timeout